awkweb/react-supabase/docs/pages/recipes/use-auth.md

-# Auth Context
+# useAuth

-Keep track of the authenticated user using the [Context API](https://reactjs.org/docs/context.html) and `useAuthStateChange` hook.

-First, create a context and user hook:
+Keep track of the authenticated session with the [Context API](https://reactjs.org/docs/context.html) and [`useAuthStateChange`](/documentation/auth/use-auth-state-change) hook.
+First, create a new React Context:

 ```js
 import { createContext, useEffect, useState } from 'react'